-The Association sponsors a 401(a) plan which is open to all employees.
+The Association sponsors a 401(a) plan that is open to all employees.
 The plan provides for the Association to match a portion of the employee's contributions based on a percentage of salary contributed by participants in the plan and may also contribute a discretionary amount for profit sharing.
-The Association's total contributions to the plan totaled \$246,449 and \$250,770 for the years ended December 31, 2018 and 2017, respectively.
+The Association's total contributions to the plan totaled \$250,438 and \$246,449 for the years ended December 31, 2019 and 2018, respectively.